beejjorgensen/cs344_curriculum/week05/quiz-5.md

 ---

-When you malloc() in Unix, under the hood the library uses syscalls
+When you malloc() in Unix, under the hood the library uses these syscalls:

 brk() or mmap()